Mappsville, Virginia

 Mappsville is a census-designated place (CDP) in Accomack County, Virginia, United States.
 Per the 2020 census, the population was 311.

 Wharton Place was added to the National Register of Historic Places in 1974.

 Geography

-It lies at an elevation of 13 feet.
+The CDP lies at an elevation of 46 feet.

 Demographics

+Mappsville was first listed as a census designated place in the 2010 U.S. census.